Maha fisherman killed in firing by Pakistan maritime security personnel off Gujarat coast: Police | Law-Order

 - India

 There were seven crew members on the boat and one of them also sustained a minor injury in the firing incident, he said.
-The body of the deceased fisherman, Sridhar Ramesh Chamre (32), was brought to Okha port on Sunday and an FIR was being registered by the Porbandar Navi Bandar police, which has jurisdiction across Gujarat over any incident that occurs beyond 12 nautical miles in the Arabian sea, he added.
+The body of fisherman Sridhar Ramesh Chamre (32) was brought to Okha port on Sunday and an FIR was registered by the Porbandar Navi Bandar police, which has jurisdiction across Gujarat over any incident that occurs beyond 12 nautical miles in the Arabian sea, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)